 General things to know about EVE Online before beginning:

-- EVE has no win conditions! play is varied and open-ended. pursue what you enjoy, avoid what you dislike, and ignore naysayers
+- pursue what you enjoy, avoid what you dislike, and ignore naysayers if their input isn't helpful

 - EVE is PvP-centric! anything can be destroyed if it's undocked, regardless of system security level.
 "High Security" space is not a PvP-free zone!